znuny/Znuny4OTRS-DownloadAllAttachments/README.md

 **Prerequisites**

-- Znuny 6.2
+- Znuny 6.3

 **Installation**

-Download the [package](https://addons.znuny.com/api/addon_repos/public/2105/latest) and install it via admin interface -> package manager.
+Use the online repository or download the [package](https://addons.znuny.com/api/addon_repos/public/2223/latest) and install it via admin interface -> package manager.

 **Configuration**